Approximations of Lipschitz maps via Ehresmann fibrations and Reeb's sphere theorem for Lipschitz functions: Smooth approximation of Lipschitz maps between Riemannian manifolds

 \section{Smooth approximation of Lipschitz maps between Riemannian manifolds}

-In this section we shall define a smooth approximation of an arbitrary Lipschitz map between Riemannian manifolds.
-The source of the definition is the fruit of their hard works such as \cite{GW}, \cite{G2} armed with Section \ref{2016_01_24_sec2}, \cite{GS}, \cite{H}, \cite{K}, \cite{Sh1}, and \cite{Y}.
-Throughout this section let $M$ be a compact Riemannian manifold of $\dim M =m$, $N$ a Riemannian manifold of $\dim N =n$, $d_M$ and $d_N$ the distance functions of $M$ and $N$, respectively, and $F: M\lra N$ a Lipschitz map.
-Let $\inj (M)$ denote the injectivity radius of $M$, which is defined by
+Working from results in \cite{GW}, \cite{G2}, \cite{GS}, \cite{H}, \cite{K}, and \cite{Sh1}, we define a smooth approximation of an arbitrary Lipschitz map between Riemannian manifolds.
+Throughout this section let $M$ be a compact Riemannian manifold of dimension $m$, $N$ a Riemannian manifold of dimension $n$, $d_M$ and $d_N$ the distance functions of $M$ and $N$, respectively, $F: M\to N$ a Lipschitz map, and $\inj (M)$ the injectivity radius of $M$.
+Note that $(0, \inj (M)/2) \subset \R$ is not empty because $M$ is compact.